LiamFallon213/Artificier/Masterworks/Individual Masterworks/Masterwork No. 1.md

 -   **Level 10:** Damage Cell improvement (You gain an additional 2 Damage Dice bringing your revolver up to 6d6 instead of 4d6)

--   **Level 11:** Arcane Railgun (As an action, you may transform your weapon into a railgun, you must then take another turn to set it up, When you fire this weapon, expend all charges from your Mana Rifle incurring the standard penalty, )
+-   **Level 11:** Arcane Railgun (As an action, you may transform your weapon into a railgun, you must then take another turn to set it upload it, you must take a turn to  aim it and then a turn to fire it. )

 -   **Level 12:** +3 Weapon